-5. The Authority considered the tariff petition and admitted the same for further processing.
-Notice of Admission/Hearing containing salient features of the petition, hearing schedule and issues framed for hearing was published in two national daily newspapers on March 17, 2018.
+- 6. The Authority considered the tariff petition and admitted the same for further processing.
+Notice of Admission/Hearing containing salient features of the petition, hearing schedule and issues framed for hearing was published in two national daily newspapers on May 01, 2018.
 Through the said notice, NEPRA invited comments and intervention requests from the interested parties within fourteen (14) days of publication of notice.
 Tariff petition and Notice of Admission/Hearing were also published on NEPRA's website for information of general public.
-Individual Notices of hearing were also sent to the stakeholders, considered to be relevant, and the petitioner on March 20, 2018 for participation in the proceedings.

-- 6. The hearing on the subject matter was held on April 4, 2018 (Wednesday) at 11:30 A.M. at NEPRA Tower, Islamabad, which was attended by a large number of participants including the petitioner, representatives of National Transmission & Despatch Co.
-Ltd. ("NTDCL"), Private Power & Infrastructure Board ("PPIB"), GOS etc. - 7.
-In response to Notice of Admission/Hearing, comments were received from Central Power Purchasing Agency (Guarantee) Limited (CPPA-G) dated March 26, 2018 whereas no intervention request was received from any party.
-The comments of CPPA-G are discussed in the relevant paragraphs of this determination.
+Individual Notices of hearing were also sent to the stakeholders, considered to be relevant, and the petitioner on May 04, 2018 for participation in the proceedings.
+In response to Notice of Admission/Hearing, no comments and intervention request was received from any party. - 7.
+The hearing on the subject matter was held on May 17, 2018 (Thursday) at 11:30 A.M. at NEPRA Tower, Islamabad, which was attended by a large number of participants including the petitioner, representatives of Private Power & Infrastructure Board ("PPIB"), International Finance Corporation ("IFC"), Asian Development Bank ("ADB") etc.